Postage stamps and postal history of Canada: Elizabeth II

-The first definitive issue for Elizabeth II's reign was based on a portrait by Yusuf Karsh, and was issued on a plain background in five values on May 1 1953.
+The first definitive issue for Elizabeth II's reign was based on a portrait by Yusuf Karsh, and was issued on a plain background in five values on May 1, 1953.

 The Karsh series was replaced in the following year by a new design based on the portrait by Dorothy Wilding that was also used in the United Kingdom.
 The 5¢ value was issued on April 1 with the introduction of the new domestic first class letter rate.
 Five more values in this series were introduced on June 10.
 With this series the post office began experimenting with fluorescence on stamps, resulting in a number of challenging varieties over the life of this and the next two series.

 The Wilding series was replaced by the "Cameo" series, a horizontal design by Ernst Roch.
 The series began with the 5¢ value on 10 March 1962.
 The 1¢ and 4¢ values were released on 2 April 1963, and the 2¢ and 3¢ values followed on May 2.

 From the 1960s on, Canadian stamp policies have favoured issuing a relatively large number of single commemoratives valued at the prevailing first-class rate.
 In its commemorative issues Canada has made extensive use of works by well-known artists and until very recently has not used images of living people on its stamps.

 Definitive series have tended to be combinations of design types, each applying to a range of values.
 For instance, the definitives of the late 1980s featured native wildlife for values up to 80 cents, and Canadian architecture for the dollar values, while those of the early 1990s used berries for the lowest values, and fruit trees for the higher values, and continuing with architecture for the highest values.

-In December 2003, Canada Post issued a new 49 cent definitive stamp bearing the image of Queen Elizabeth II using a photograph taken by rock star Bryan Adams.
-A similar redenominated stamp was issued in 2005 as a 50 cent denomination, and a 51 cent denomination in 2006 (see Queen Elizabeth II definitive stamp (Canada)).
+In December 2003, Canada Post issued a new 49¢ definitive stamp bearing the image of Queen Elizabeth II using a photograph taken by rock star Bryan Adams.
+A similar redenominated stamp was issued in 2005 as a 50¢ denomination, and a 51¢ denomination in 2006 (see Queen Elizabeth II definitive stamp (Canada)).

+Charles III

+The first definitive issue for Charles III's reign was unveiled by Canada Post on May 5, 2023, and became available for purchase on May 8, 2023.
+The definitive stamp features a portrait of His Majesty King Charles III, then The Prince of Wales, by photographer Alan Shawcross.